glic3rinu/spam-gear/README.md

 This is anti PHP shells heavy weaponry.
 It combines custom regular expressions, Clamscan and [PHP-Shell-Dectector](http://www.shelldetector.com/), all within a single shot.
 It disables the malicious files by moving them into a `QUARANTINE_DIR`.

 A rewrite of the [Python version](https://github.com/emposha/Shell-Detector) of PHP-Shell-Dectector is included in this package ([php-shell-detector](php-shell-detector)).
 Motivated because the original implementation just crashed when testing it through our quarantine directory, the output was hard to parse, it had no support for inspecting specific files (only dirs).
-And guess what? it turned out to be x10 faster than the orifinal implementation ;).
+And guess what? it turned out to be x10 faster than the original implementation ;).

 #### Usage